Andy4495/timex-sinclair-1000/README.md

 ## ROM Versions

 There are multiple versions of the Timex Sinclair ROM.
-The Timex Sinclair 1000 and ZX81 ROMs are the same.Differences between the machines, e.g. TV frame rate, are performed in software based on a PCB jumper.
+The Timex Sinclair 1000 and ZX81 ROMs are the same.
+Differences between the machines, e.g. TV frame rate, are performed in software based on a PCB jumper.

 | Version/Download Link      | Description                                                              |
 | -------------------------- | ------------------------------------------------------------------------ |